-For the financial year ending 31 January 2022, we forecast the FFB production to be about 10% higher than the quantity achieved in the financial year 2021 after taking into consideration the impact of on-going replanting programme.
+For the financial year 2021, we forecast the FFB production to be about 10% higher than the quantity achieved in the financial year 2020 after taking into consideration of the impending completion of the recent acquisition of landbank and the impact of on-going replanting programme.

-For palm oil milling operations, the management expects a total processing quantity of 1.3 - 1.4 million MT of FFB for the financial year 2022.
+For the palm oil milling operations, the management expects to achieve a similar processing quantity in the financial year 2021 as compared with the FY2020.